autograms/autograms/docs/documentation/autogram.md

 #### `reply(user_reply="", memory_object=None, memory_dict=None, **kwargs)`

 **Description:**
 Generates a chatbot reply based on user input and memory.
+It automatically sets the user reply and manages the memory scope, and calls the root function.
+It also makes sure that (non-user-specific) globals in the module don't change by reloading them from a serialized state.

 **Parameters:**
 - `user_reply (str)`: The user's input message.